Enrollment for 2018-2019 is now open.

 Who is this course designed for?

 This course is specifically designed for students who want to learn Āyurveda in a holistic, scientific manner and then practice in a collaborative, team-based model.
-Students who excel in the Svastha Āchārya Certified Course are committed to dedicating time and energy to regular study, memorization, analysis, critical review and group projects.
-Prior experience in various medical disciplines, sciences, mathematics, languages and other logical subjects is beneficial.
+Students who excel in the Svastha Āchārya Certified Course are committed to dedicating time and energy to regular, daily study, memorization, analysis, critical review and group projects.
+Prior experience in various medical disciplines, sciences, mathematics, languages and other logical subjects may be beneficial.

 This course also serves as the common foundation year for any students who want to further their professional Āyurvedic studies and career.
 Successful completion allows graduates to apply for the Paricharaka and Āyurveda Āchārya levels.